-A new study published in 2020 in the Journal of Clinical Medicine, has highlighted just how serious dust storms can be for those living within the Earth’s dust belt.
+A new study published in 2020 in the Journal of Clinical Medicine has highlighted how serious dust storms can be for those living within the Earth’s dust belt.

-The dust from North Africa is then transported by the winds across the Atlantic, often affecting the Canary Islands and Cape Verde, and occasionally tracking north into Southern Europe.
-The World Meteorological Organisation’s global average Aerosol Optical Depth map highlights the areas which are most susceptible:
+The winds then transport the dust from North Africa across the Atlantic, often affecting the Canary Islands and Cape Verde and occasionally tracking north into Southern Europe.
+The World Meteorological Organisation’s global average Aerosol Optical Depth map highlights the most susceptible areas:

-Typically dust from deserts are small particles, known as PM10.
+Typically dust from deserts are small particles known as PM10.
 They have a diameter of 10 micrometres (0.01 mm) or smaller.
-Although these are tiny, they are still much larger than PM2.5, which have a diameter of only 2.5 micrometres.
-Generally PM10 are natural particles like sea salt, dust and pollen, whereas the smaller particles are from human sources, such as vehicles and factories.
-PM2.5 are generally regarded as most hazardous to humans as the microscopic particles can travel further into our lungs.
+Although these are tiny, they are still much larger than PM2.5, which has a diameter of only 2.5 micrometres.
+Generally, PM10 are natural particles like sea salt, dust and pollen, whereas the smaller particles are from human sources, such as vehicles and factories.
+PM2.5 are generally regarded as the most hazardous to humans as the microscopic particles can travel further into our lungs.

-As may be expected, the typical concentrations of dust reduce with distance from the its source.
-Frequent dust concentrations in the thousands of µg/m3 are reported in western North Africa, but in the Canary Islands and Cape Verde, it is usually tens to hundreds µg/m3.
-When the dust is transported northward across the Mediterranean, typically dust concentrations are only in the tens of µg/m3 in southern Europe.
+As may be expected, the typical dust concentrations reduce with distance from its source.
+Frequent dust concentrations in the thousands of µg/m3 are reported in western North Africa, but in the Canary Islands and Cape Verde, it is usually tens to hundreds of µg/m3.
+When the dust is transported northward across the Mediterranean, typically, dust concentrations are only in the tens of µg/m3 in southern Europe.

 In many ways, the Canary Islands are the perfect place to study the impacts of dust storms, as the air quality is usually very good.
-The prevailing wind is from the northeast, around the North Atlantic anticyclone, so concentrations of PM10 and PM2.5 are usually around 20 and 10 µg/m3, respectively, which is lower than continental Europe.
+In addition, the prevailing wind is from the northeast, around the North Atlantic anticyclone, so concentrations of PM10 and PM2.5 are generally around 20 and 10 µg/m3, respectively, which is lower than continental Europe.

-The study, by Alberto Domingueq-Rodriguez and his colleagues in the Canary Islands, Rome and Barcelona, focused on heart failure, a chronic and progressive condition where the heart is unable to maintain the pumping needed to provide the body’s needs for blood and oxygen.
+The study by Alberto Dominguez-Rodriguez and his colleagues in the Canary Islands, Rome and Barcelona focused on heart failure.
+In this chronic and progressive condition, the heart is unable to maintain the pumping needed to provide the body’s needs for blood and oxygen.

-The latest research adds to the list of health issues associated with dust storms including respiratory problems, including asthma, as well as allergic reactions.
+The latest research adds to the list of health issues associated with dust storms, including respiratory problems, asthma, and allergic reactions.
 However, it would be a mistake to think that this dust only brings bad news to the globe.
-Dust also has a very beneficial effect to some of the most important of the world’s ecosystems.
+Dust also has a very beneficial effect on some of the most important of the world’s ecosystems.

 Another of the world’s ‘lungs’ is also fed by the Sahara.
 Phosphorus in the dust is transported 3,000 miles into the Amazon rainforest, replacing that which is lost due to rain and flooding.
 The mineral is an essential nutrient for plant growth, which the rainforests depend on to flourish.

-Desert dust has many benefits to our environment, whilst simultaneously posing a number of health risks.
-More studies are needed to determine the exact biological processes which trigger heart failure, and possibly explore ways it may be prevented.
+Desert dust has many benefits to our environment whilst simultaneously posing several health risks.
+More studies are needed to determine the exact biological processes which trigger heart failure and possibly explore ways it may be prevented.